 It’s probably no surprise that we collect information that you provide to us.
 The amount and type of information depends on the context and how we use the information.
 Here are some examples:

-Identifiers: We ask for basic information from you in order to set up your account.
-For example, we require individuals who sign up for a Diabetes Daily account to provide an email address along with a username or name, depending on the service – and that’s it.
-You may provide us with more information – like your address and other information you want to share – but we don’t require that information to create a Diabetes Daily.
+- Identifiers: We ask for basic information from you in order to set up your account.
+For example, we require individuals who sign up for a Thrivable account to provide an email address along with a username or name, depending on the service – and that’s it.
+You may provide us with more information – like your address and other information you want to share – but we don’t require that information to create a Thrivable.
 You may provide a copy of a government ID so that we may verify your identity in order to participate in market research activities with Thrivable.

-Protected classification information: You may provide information about your race, gender, and ethnicity while creating a public profile on Diabetes Daily or participating in marketing research on Thrivable.
+- Demographic and personal information: You may provide information about your race, gender, ethnicity, health information or personally identifiable information when creating an account or participating in marketing research.
 We use this information for the purposes of providing market research services.

-Audio/video data: You may provide audio or video data while posting messages on Diabetes Daily or participating in marketing research on Thrivable.
+- Audio/video data: You may provide audio or video data while participating in marketing research on Thrivable.
 We use this information for the purposes of providing market research services.

 Information We Collect Automatically

 - Log Information: Like most online service providers, we collect information that web browsers, mobile devices, and servers typically make available, such as the browser type, IP address, unique device identifiers, language preference, referring site, the date and time of access, operating system, and mobile network information.
 We collect log information when you use our Services–for example, when you create or make changes while logged into Thrivable.